rphillipswalters/May-2026-Mental-Health-Awareness-Month-/README.md

 # May 2026: Mental Health Awareness Month

-The rising prevalence of mental health conditions: where do systems create pressure on mental health?
+The rising prevalence of mental health conditions: Where do systems create pressure on mental health?

 ## Status
 In progress — expected completion: 30 May 2026